 Exit Browser to Log Out

-Click "Need an Account?" on the MIDAS homepage.
+Go to midas.odu.edu and click "Need an account?"
 Enter your personal information.
-(Don't know your UIN?
-Your UIN is sent to you when you are admitted to Old Dominion University.
-If you do not know or cannot find your UIN, please e-mail email@example.com with your full name and date of birth, or call 757-683-4425 and you will be asked to provide information to prove your identity.)
+(Your UIN is sent to you when you are admitted to Old Dominion University.
+If you do not know or cannot find your UIN, you can use the "Forgot UIN?" link on the MIDAS homepage.)

 - Acceptable Usage Policy